awsdocs/amazon-transcribe-developer-guide/doc_source/example_transcribe_CreateVocabulary_section.md

     else:
         return response
 ```
-+  Find instructions and more code on [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/python/example_code/transcribe#code-examples)\.
 +  For API details, see [CreateVocabulary](https://docs.aws.amazon.com/goto/boto3/transcribe-2017-10-26/CreateVocabulary) in *AWS SDK for Python \(Boto3\) API Reference*\.

 ------

-For a complete list of AWS SDK developer guides and code examples, including help getting started and information about previous versions, see [Using this service with an AWS SDK](getting-started-sdk.md#sdk-general-information-section)\.
+For a complete list of AWS SDK developer guides and code examples, see [Using this service with an AWS SDK](getting-started-sdk.md#sdk-general-information-section)\.
+This topic also includes information about getting started and details about previous SDK versions\.